 The ACHES rule

 Like any medication, birth control use does carry its own risks.
-Used properly, it can be safe, effective, and freeing for many women; but knowing what warning signs to look out for is important.
+Used properly, it can be safe, effective, and freeing for many people; but knowing what warning signs to look out for is important.
 The most serious adverse event associated with hormonal birth control is the increased risk for a blood clot, which could lead to dangerous complications.
 This risk is increased in certain groups; be sure to tell your healthcare provider if you have a history of a blood clot, you smoke, get migraines with aura, have seizures, or are over the age of 35.
 Remembering the acronym “ACHES” can help you recognize a serious complication.

 - A– abdominal pain